redtexts/texts/antagonism_1999_bordiga_vs_pannekoek.md

 are many different and readily available editions but we have given details of two useful collections.

-Answeiler, Oskar, _The Soviets: The Russian Workers, Peasants, and Soldiers Councils 1905-1921_, Pantheon, 1974
+Anweiler, Oskar, _The Soviets: The Russian Workers, Peasants, and Soldiers Councils 1905-1921_, Pantheon, 1974

 Bologna, S., "Class Composition and the Theory of the Party at the